ColeGendelman/BrazeTakeHomeAssignment/README.md

   > SDK's usually contain one (or more) API and make it easier to call APIs in your code.
   > An API call is used for a specific task/feature and utilizes existing functions and sources.
   > An SDK defines a function and creates a way to call the source and function.
-  > For an API call you would need to include an operation
+  > For an API call you would need to include an operation.
   > Both SDK's and API's have parameters you can use as well as different languages to call the endpoint.